-In Texas, a residential care home (also known as a personal are home) is a private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
-They offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
+In Texas, a residential care home (also known as a personal are home) is a private residence most often within a subdivision that provides personal care services, assistance and supervision to four or more persons.
+They offer a smaller, more intimate / homelike setting, ideal for persons who might not do well with the larger assisted living facilities.
 They typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.